 Jami Edwards is primarily responsible for supporting the administration of the Achieve Atlanta Scholarship program.
 Prior to joining the Foundation, Jami was a Housing Processor for Georgia Department of Community Affairs.
 She collected completed applications, processed and accumulated documentation to substantiate assistance subsidies while determining eligibility of applicants.
 A native of Madison, Georgia, Jami received her bachelor’s degree in sociology from Emory University.
 She lives in Atlanta and enjoys volunteering, as well as pinning DIY projects to her Pinterest boards.

-Lauren Jeong works on multiple grantmaking projects and initiatives, primarily focusing on the Brumley-GRAD scholarship and competitive scholarships.
-Prior to joining the Community Foundation, Lauren worked at Foundation Center, where she was responsible for marketing, fundraising and programming for young nonprofits.
+Lauren Jeong supports the Foundation’s partnerships and programs for youth development, arts, nonprofit effectiveness, and physical, mental and behavioral health.
+Lauren also leads the Foundation’s Nonprofit Toolbox and Catchafire programs.
+Prior to joining the Community Foundation, Lauren worked at Foundation Center, now known as Candid, where she was responsible for marketing, fundraising and programming for young nonprofits.
 Lauren also held internships with the Georgia Center for Nonprofits and Prevent Child Abuse Georgia.
-Lauren currently serves as board chair of the Young Nonprofit Professionals Network of Atlanta.
+Lauren was the recipient of the Nonprofit Leadership Alliance’s 2019 Certified Nonprofit Professional Emerging Leader of the Year award and previously served on the board of the Young Nonprofit Professionals Network of Atlanta.
+Lauren is currently pursuing an MBA at Emory University, where she is a social enterprise fellow.
 She graduated summa cum laude with a B.S. in Public Policy from Georgia State University.
-In her free time, Lauren enjoys baking, walking the Beltline and yoga.
+In her free time, Lauren enjoys baking, walking the BeltLine and yoga.

 Finance & Operations